What are IRS Penalties for Late Filing and Payment of Federal Taxes

 What Would Happen If I File My Tax Late?

-Furthermore, the penalty would be set at an equivalent to 100% of your tax debt or $435 — whichever is less — if you still fail to file 60 days past the default period.
+Furthermore, the penalty would be set at an equivalent to 100% of your tax debt or $435; whichever is less, if you still fail to file 60 days past the default period.

 However, there’s one loophole that can save you from getting charged for late filing.
-By chance, if you have a refund that’s yet to be claimed on a previous overcharged tax bill, the IRS would stay a penalty for late filing.
+By chance, if you have a refund that’s yet to be claimed on a previously overcharged tax bill, the IRS would stay a penalty for late filing.

 How Tax Penalties are calculated

-It is very important to understand how the IRS calculates your tax penalty, this will help you understand what you are up against.
-In trying to determine your failure to pay penalty, the IRS looks at how late you filed your taxes and how much tax you owed as of the original due date (not the extension due date).
-Unpaid tax is the total amount of tax that you owe, minus the amount that you paid through withholding, estimated tax payments, and refundable credits that you can claim on your tax return.
+Understanding how the IRS calculates your tax penalty; this will help you understand what you are up against.
+In trying to determine your failure to pay the penalty, the IRS looks at how late you filed your taxes and how much tax you owed as of the original due date (not the extension due date).

 • Each month or part of a month that a tax return is late costs you 5% of the taxes you owe.
 The penalty won’t be more than 25% of your unpaid taxes.

-• In the same month, both a Failure to File Penalty and Failure to Pay Penalty is applied.
+• A Failure to File and Failure to Pay Penalty is applied in the same month.
 The Failure to File Penalty is reduced by the amount of the Failure to Pay Penalty for that month, so the combined penalty for each month or part of each month that your return was late is 5%.

 • Failure to Pay Penalty: If you don’t pay your taxes in full by the due date, you’ll get a penalty for not filing and also a penalty for not paying your taxes.
 Note that these two are different.

-• There is a minimum penalty for failing to file your taxes if your return was more than 60 days late which is $435 or 100% of the tax that needs to be paid, whichever is less.
+• There is a minimum penalty for failing to file your taxes if your return was more than 60 days late, which is $435 or 100% of the tax that needs to be paid, whichever is less.

 How to avoid a failure-to-file penalty?

 If you’re going to miss the tax-filing deadline, it’s recommended you file for an extension before the due date.
-Requesting for a tax-filing extension can add an extra six months to the deadline.
+Requesting a tax-filing extension can add an extra six months to the deadline.

 It’s important to note here that Americans living abroad, members of the US military, victims of natural disasters, and other special cases often qualify for automatic extensions.

 Yes.
-Your tax penalties can be waived if you meet the requirement in IRS’s First-Time Penalty Abatement Policy.
-Eligibility for this IRS administrative relief includes not defaulting on tax payment and filing for the previous three tax years.
-You should also not have any pending tax debt (or must have negotiated a payment plan for due taxes).
+Your tax penalties can be waived if you meet the IRS’s First-Time Penalty Abatement Policy requirement.
+Eligibility for this IRS administrative relief includes not defaulting on tax payments and filing for the previous three tax years.

 Another way for the IRS to waive your tax penalties is by convincing them you have a justifiable and legitimate reason for defaulting.
 There’s also an exemption if the reason for default is due to incorrect information provided by the IRS, but it’s usually difficult to prove.